-Join Robert Smallwood for an in-depth discussion in this video Executive sponsor, part of Introduction to Information Governance.
+Join Robert Smallwood for an in-depth discussion in this video Executive sponsor, part of Learning Information Governance.

 - [Voiceover] Executive role in…information governance programs.…Studies have shown that executive sponsorship…is the most critical key to success…in information governance programs.…Absent executive sponsor greatly increases the likelihood…of information governance program failure.…If you don't have an executive sponsor,…you're not gonna succeed.…Gaining commitment from your executive sponsor is essential.…You must have them sign off on the program…and they must play an active role…and it must be an ongoing commitment…because IG programs are long term programs.…